-The data come from two sources:
+The data come from 2 sources:

 - National database known as the Minimum Data Set (MDS) - Data for quality measures come from the MDS Repository.
 The MDS is an assessment done by the nursing home at regular intervals on every resident in a Medicare- or Medicaid-certified nursing home.
 Information is collected about the resident's health, physical functioning, mental status, and general well-being.
 These data are used by the nursing home to assess each resident's needs and develop a plan of care.